fbpx

 Age: 14+

-Release Date: 2023
+Release Date: Aug 28th 2023

 Based on the works of author Patrick Thomas and his series of stories about the 142nd Starborne.
-This is a Sci-Fi themed hand-building* card game played over 3 challenges.
-Each player assumes the role of a faction in a futuristic society where the use of their military and civilian abilities allowing them to increase their overall power on the planet.
+This is a Sci-Fi themed hand-building card game played over 3 challenges.
+Each player assumes the role of a faction in a futuristic society where the use of their military and civilian abilities allows them to increase their overall power on the planet.

 Each player will play 4 cards per challenge in turn order.
 Cards will counteract, capture, overpower, or set up other cards played.
 Points are earned by winning challenges, capturing enemy cards, and earning credits.

-*Hand-building differs from deck building in that the cards you gain through the open draft are placed in your hand and will be immediately available for use.
+Hand-building differs from deck-building in that the cards you gain through the open draft are placed in your hand and will be immediately available for use.
 Cards roll over from round to round.

 Components